chelseasfund/chelseasfund.org/_pages/providers.md

 ### <span style="color: #CD6155">Idaho</span>

+**Litigation challenging Idaho’s effective abortion ban following the recent Supreme Court decision is ongoing.
+Check with the clinics to see if they are open.**

 In Idaho, parental consent is required for patients under age 18.
 A judge may excuse you from this requirement.
 Contact clinics for more information.

 **Idaho requires participating in a state-directed counseling session 24 hours before beginning an abortion procedure.** This may require multiple trips to the provider.
-If you are able to access clinics in Jackson, WY, Colorado, or Montana, consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option for you.
+If you are able to access clinics in Wyoming, Colorado, or Montana, consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option for you.

 {% include providers.html state='ID' color='#CD6155' %}